 So I think it’s fascinating.
 I think Neuralink’s 23 million is very small.
 But I imagine it’s to make just enough progress to demonstrate that they have a path.

-EJ: I supposed whether or not we’re both dead before all this happens depends on whether Ray Kurzweil has his way.
+EJ: I suppose whether or not we’re both dead before all this happens depends on whether Ray Kurzweil has his way.

 VASCO: Yeah, for sure. [laughs]